Alocasia Silver Dragon Guide: All About The Uncommon Mystical Plant

 Buy Online: Alocasia Silver Dragon— 4 Inch

-Preferring medium levels of light, Alocasia Silver Dragon will require indirect light, out of reach of the sun’s direct rays.
+Preferring medium to bright levels of light, Alocasia Silver Dragon will require indirect light, out of reach of the sun’s direct rays.
 Direct sunlight can (quite quickly) burn the leaves of this more sensitive houseplant.
 More specifically, a west or east facing window will usually provide the correct amount of sunlight.